Blair1233/Class24/1-Lesson-Plans/22-Project-3/1/LessonPlan.md

 ### Lab Environment

-- Students will use Vagrant to complete all of this week's activities.
+- Students will use their Web Lab to complete all of this week's activities.

-- Students can refer back to the following [guide](https://github.com/coding-boot-camp/cybersecurity-v2/blob/main/v2.5-Curriculum/1-Lesson-Plans/19-SIEMs/1/resources/splunk_lab_setup.md) to configure Splunk on their VM.
+- Students can refer back to the following [guide](../../19-SIEMs/1/resources/splunk_lab_setup.md) to configure Splunk on their VM.

 ### Additional Resources